Debating Ancient History

 Students will

-• View and handle significant and replica objects and artefacts from the Museum’s collections
+• Handle and analyse real and replica objects and artefacts from the Museum’s collection

 • Use inquiry-based learning to better understand professional investigation techniques

-• Explore the roles and contributions of Traditional Owners and archaeologists in Australia’s ancient history through visiting the Origins gallery.
+• Visit the Origins gallery to explore the roles and contributions of Traditional Owners and archaeologists in Australia’s ancient history

 • Encounter challenging questions and interrogate issues around collecting cultural artefacts and human remains